lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 ## Corruption

-The perception of misuse of AI systems are not clearly defined, and there are no wide concensus.
+The perception of misuse of AI systems are not clearly defined, and there are no wide consensus.
 This make it hard to detect attempts of misuse, and then to prevent it.

 ------

 - Example: Transparency International defines it as *AI misuse of entrusted power for private gain*.
-Other oranizatiosn or individual companies may have a different definition.
+Other oranizations or individual companies may have a different definition.